ZelinskiyPavlo/TheCocktailDbApp/README.md

 <img src="readme-data/cube_animation_view.gif" width="270" height="480"> |

 ### Range Seek Bar view
-In this screen I demonstrate my skills in creating complex custom views.
-In this custom view you can set the following parameters:
+This screen created to demostrate my skills in creating complex custom view.
+Following parameters could be changed:
 + minimum and maximum value
-+ color and thickness for any line type or even gradient
++ color, thickness or gradient for any line type
 + color and size of active and inactive slider
 + rounded or straight edges for background line
 + setting range via animation